Minnesota Department of Natural Resources: Ecological and Water Resources

 The Division of Ecological and Water Resources studies the ecosystems within Minnesota.
 They analyze the information in order to understand how the ecosystems function, how they benefit the citizens of Minnesota, how they are impacted by human use, and what long-term effects will take place on the health of the ecosystems.
 The division is involved in locating and protecting endangered and threatened species, as well as the habitats that are vital to the conservation of those species.

 Another part of the division's responsibilities is in managing threats against the ecosystem.
 These threats include: harmful invasive species, fish and wildlife diseases, and the negative impact human development can have on the environment.
+Every year, the Department of Natural Resources is required to prepare a report about invasive species for the Legislature.

 One of the largest programs that the Division of Ecological Resources is in charge of is Minnesota's Nongame Wildlife Program, which focuses on the conservation of species that are not hunted.
 This would include trumpeter swans, bald eagles and Minnesota's state bird, the common loon.
 The division is also accountable for all lakes, rivers and streams, wetlands, and ground waters within the state.
 The division enforces permits implemented to protect and preserve Minnesota's water resources.
 The program works on observing the effects of climate on the water resources and analyzes the data in order to understand and address the impact the climate has on the Minnesota's wildlife and its citizens.